cdcasey/theatrical-ui/README.md

 It's possible that this app is complicated enough to need something like the Context API or even Redux, but for now state and props in the various components works fine.

+### Other Lessons Learned

+I used an agile methodology during development.
+Developing in this way enabled me to easily make adjustments and add pieces to both the front and back end as needed.
+However, I think better planning up front would be helpful.
+I did have simple mockups and some user stories.
+In future, however, I plan on creating those in conjunction with each other.
+I think doing so will provide a clearer development road map than what I had this time around.

+Finally, I may try adding end-to-end features next time.
+This time I began with the back end, and I did indeed have a solid foundation upon which to build.
+Next time, however, I think going feature-by-feature on both the front and back end together might be a good way to build an app piece-by-piece.

 ### Things I Plan to Add Soon

 * Improved security